Robinhood vs Public in 2026

 Premium Services

 Robinhood traders can sign up for Gold, the broker’s premium plan.
-It costs $5 per month and includes extra benefits like Morningstar research, Level II quotes, and free margin borrowing up to $1,000.
+It costs $5 per month and includes extra benefits like Morningstar research, Level II quotes, and the first $1,000 of borrowed margin interest-free.

 Robinhood vs Public app

 Public’s premium plan is called Premium.
 It adds charting tools that standard customers do not receive.
-Premium also includes VIP customer service and stronger research tools.
-The plan costs $10 per month.
+Premium also includes stronger data, dedicated support, and waived fees for some Public transactions.
+The plan costs $10 per month or $96 per year, and it is waived for eligible customers with at least $50,000 in assets.

 Winner: Robinhood